Lufthansa Airport Express

-The Lufthansa Airport Express was an express train service in Germany, initially linking Düsseldorf and Frankfurt am Main Flughafen (Frankfurt Airport), and later Stuttgart too.
-The trains were operated by Deutsche Bundesbahn (German Federal Railway, or DB) on behalf of the German airline Lufthansa, and with the airline providing the on-board customer service staff, and its use was limited to Lufthansa customers taking airplane flights into or out of Frankfurt or Düsseldorf airports.
+The Lufthansa Airport Express was an express train service in Germany, operated by Deutsche Bundesbahn (German Federal Railway, or DB) on behalf of the German airline Lufthansa.
+Initially linking Düsseldorf and Frankfurt am Main Flughafen (Frankfurt Airport), service was later extended to Stuttgart.
+The airline provided the on-board customer service staff, and access was limited to Lufthansa customers taking airplane flights into or out of Frankfurt or Düsseldorf airports.

 Preparations

-In 1981 the German airline Lufthansa wanted to lower the costs of the very expensive shorthaul flights between Düsseldorf Airport and Frankfurt am Main, and they came up with the idea of replacing these flights with rail transport.
-The Deutsche Bundesbahn agreed and eliminated a problem of their own, that the Class 403 (1973) electric multiple units (EMUs) that were stored and not generating any revenue because they did not fit into the two-class InterCity system.
+In 1981 the German airline Lufthansa wanted to lower the costs of the very expensive shorthaul flights between Düsseldorf Airport and Frankfurt am Main, and proposed replacing these flights with rail transport.
+The Deutsche Bundesbahn agreed as the proposal eliminated a problem of its own; the service provided an opportunity to return its Class 403 electric multiple units (EMUs) to revenue service.
+The units had previously proven ill-suited to the two-class InterCity system, and were placed in storage.
 On 13 and 16 February 1981, the Class 403 made test runs as TEE Goethe on the West Rhine Railway.
-The Class 403, consisting of three EMUs only, were refurbished and re-fitted with the same seats as the Lufthansa DC-10 business class and the grey-yellow Lufthansa livery on the outside.
+The Class 403, consisting of three EMUs only, were refurbished and re-fitted with the same business class seats as Lufthansa's McDonnell Douglas DC-10s.
+The exteriors were painted in Lufthansa's corporate color scheme of light gray and yellow.